koljapluemer/vocab-city/doc/notes/Vocab City.md

 - if you have an image, make it fade so you are incentived to "clean" it so you actually learn?

 - could use something like flags/cars in the driveway/other decoration to allow tags

+- how does Factorio manage that you can see so much complexity with so few pixels?